Sunset Beach (TV series): International broadcasting

+In Kenya, Sunset Beach aired on Citizen TV on Monday to Friday between 6:00 PM to 7:00 PM.

 Home media

 Sunset Beach was released on DVD on 22 July 2008 by the German company Koch Media.
 The first 12 episodes were released on four DVDs (in German and English).

 References and casting

 Satire and pop culture references

 It frequently referenced other television shows: many episodes featured characters fantasizing about their lives and dreams in sequences that show the cast dressed as Charlie's Angels or performing the opening from Friends.

 Fantasies involving the character Annie Douglas Richards included take offs of Leeza and The Jerry Springer Show (titled "Murderer of the Day"), which guest-starred their respective hosts.
 Annie fantasized about being a superhero, had a play of the movie The Wizard of Oz, a play on Wheel of Fortune, and even her own imaginary soap opera titled The Search for Dignity.
 Plus, the character of Annie was usually the one to deliver funny quotes.

 In his biography, the Italian fashion model Den Harrow says that in 1997 he moved to California to take part in the serial.